kurtjacobsdev/FoodViewer/README.md

 ## Unit, Integration & Snapshot Testing

 Unit Testing is done for each layer in the TestingLayer Swift Package using standard XCTest and the AAA TDD approach.
-Mocking of network requests is done by using Mocker (https://github.com/WeTransfer/Mocker)
+Mocking of network requests is done by using Mocker (https://github.com/WeTransfer/Mocker).
+Snapshots are captured and tested with Swift-Snapshot-Testing (https://github.com/pointfreeco/swift-snapshot-testing).